celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/quick-start.md

 ```

 {% hint style="warning" %}
-**Warning**: Celo Gold transfers are frozen in the Release Candidate network until the network graduates to Mainnet.
-Until this time, only authorize a vote signer key for a `ReleaseGold` contract once.
-If you replace that vote signer key by authorizing a new key, the contract cannot transfer it funds to cover transaction fees.
-This means you will not be able to complete the steps below until Celo Gold transfers are unfrozen.
+**Warning**: If you authorize a second vote signer, it will not be automatically funded by the `ReleaseGold` contract.
+You will need to transfer a fraction of 1 cGLD from your beneficiary address to it in order to cover transaction fees when using it.
 {% endhint %}

 ## Lock Celo Gold